Cathedral of Ani: Association with Gothic architecture

+Criticism and response

 Art historian Sirarpie Der Nersessian rejected the postulated "proto-Gothic" character of the ogival arches of the cathedral of Ani which, she argued, "do not serve the same function in supporting the vault."
 Although Adrian Stokes saw the cathedral as holding "some balance between wall architecture and the linear Gothic to come," he did not find "the feeling for mass and space that transfixes him at Rimini or Luciano Laurana's Quattro Cento courtyard in the Palace of Urbino."
 The website Virtual Ani writes that there is "no evidence to indicate that there was a connection between Armenian architecture and the development of the Gothic style in Western Europe."
 Lucy Der Manuelian argues that there is a documented evidence of the presence of Armenians in Western Europe during the Middle Ages, who could have carried this information to the West.

 Symbolism and significance for Armenians

 In 1989 a series of events under the title "The Glory of Ani" commemorating the millennium of the Cathedral of Ani took place in the United States, sponsored by the Eastern Prelacy of the Armenian Apostolic Church of America.
 A symposium took place at the New-York Historical Society on October 21, 1989.

 In intendent Armenia, it has been depicted on a 2002 stamp and, in 2011, on an uncirculated silver commemorative coin issued by the Central Bank of Armenia dedicated to Ani.

 In June 2011 the graduation ceremony of history students of the Yerevan State University (YSU) was held at the cathedral.
 Since then graduation ceremonies of some departments of the YSU have taken place at the cathedral.
 Folk dance director Gagik Ginosyan and his wife, along with their friends, staged a wedding ceremony at the cathedral.
 In September 2011 researchers of the Shirak Armenology Research Center of the National Academy of Sciences of Armenia made a pilgrimage to the cathedral, where they performed scientific readings on the history of Ani.